Last Updated: 2/16/23 | February 16th, 2023

 Helsinki is a city that deserves more praise than it gets.
-Fortunately for you, since it often overlooked, you can visit without dealing with the crowds that so many other European capitals are plagued with.
+Fortunately for you, since it’s often overlooked, you can visit without dealing with the crowds that so many other European capitals are plagued with.
 While it’s not super cheap, there are tons of free and affordable things to do here so that you can enjoy the city without breaking the bank!

 Get Your In-Depth Budget Guide to Europe!